Isaac Johnson, a lace manufacturer, was a noted slow under-arm bowler, using a similar method to William Clarke.

-Born in 1808, he was a well-known figure in local cricket for many years and as the Nottingham Review noted in 1863, ‘There are none more deserving than the veteran of the (Commercial) Club, Isaac Johnson, who by his excellent play in the field as a batsman and bowler and not least by his urbanity, courtesy and geniality among his comrades, has won high and hearty esteem.’
+He was a well-known figure in local cricket for many years and as the Nottingham Review noted in 1863, ‘There are none more deserving than the veteran of the (Commercial) Club, Isaac Johnson, who by his excellent play in the field as a batsman and bowler and not least by his urbanity, courtesy and geniality among his comrades, has won high and hearty esteem.’
 This was in a report on the presentation of a commemorative bat to Jognson by the players of Eastwood and Nottingham Commercial in recognition of his 'general love of cricket'.

 He was President of Lace CC as well as Chairman of the Commercial Club.
 He died in Plumptre Street, Nottingham on 5 October 1874; he was born in Radford on 12 May 1808.

-He was a contemporary of John Johnson, whiich has led to some uncertainty about each player's records; the initials I and J being easily mistaken it is impossible to decide which Johnson appeared in which Nottingham match.
+He was a contemporary of John Johnson, which has led to some uncertainty about each player's records; the initials I and J being easily mistaken it is not always possible to determine which Johnson appeared in which Nottingham match.
 Two First-Class games in which he can be identified were v Kent in June 1840 and v MMC at Lord's in 1843.
 In the first Johnson made 2 and 4no, the latter as opener as Notts won by 10 wickets, in the MCC game, he made 0 and 0no in a 57-run loss.